caifel/react-typescript-npm-boilerplate/README.md

 ### Video

-[youtube url] // Coming soon (Mainwhile if you have any quesiton just ask in the [issues](https://github.com/GenDecoder/react-typescript-npm-boilerplate/issues))
+[youtube url] // Coming soon (Meanwhile if you have any quesiton just ask in the [issues](https://github.com/GenDecoder/react-typescript-npm-boilerplate/issues))

 ### Article

-A deeper article explaning how I built this boilerplate can be found [my-blog url] (Comin soon as well)
+A deeper article explaning how I built this boilerplate can be found in [my-blog url] (Coming soon as well)

 ## Important